jlu5/bookmarksync/README.md

 On Debian and derivatives, this is `apt install cmake qt6-base-dev libkf6iconthemes-dev libkf6kio-dev`.

-Then clone the repository and compile it,
+Then clone the repository and compile it:

 ```shell
 git clone https://github.com/jlu5/bookmarksync